Unreal Tournament 3: Titan Pack and Black Edition

 A free update titled Titan Pack was released for the PC in March 2009; the PS3 version of the pack was released on March 19.
 The pack includes five maps and two characters that were formerly exclusive to the Xbox 360 version, along with eleven brand-new maps, two new game modes ("Greed" and "Betrayal"), and the Titan Mutator.
 The Titan Mutator causes a player to grow in size as they do better, while carrying alternative weapons and power-ups.
 The expansion also includes a new power-up, a new vehicle, two new deployables, and the addition of stinger turrets.
 A new patch was also released in conjunction with the Titan Pack, which allowed for various AI improvements (especially in vehicle modes), networking performance upgrades and added support for Steam Achievements (PC) and Trophies (PS3).
 It also adds a two-player split screen mode (formerly exclusive to the 360 version) and mod browsing for the PS3 version.

 The Black Edition is a complete Unreal Tournament 3 package—included is the complete UT3 (with patch 2.0) as well as the Titan Pack.
-The Titan Pack gives players a substantial amount of enhanced features and new content, including many original environments, new gametypes, the namesake Titan mutator, powerful deployables and weapons, new characters, and the Stealthbender vehicle.

 Unreal Tournament 3 X

-On December 14, 2022, Epic Games announced that the game's online servers for the Windows version would shutdown on January 24, 2023, in order to focus on supporting the Epic Online Services.
-On that same day, a free-to-play version, entitled Unreal Tournament 3 X, was leaked on Steam, meaning that the game will be using the Epic Online Services and full cross-play between Steam, GOG.com, and the Epic Games Store, with the latter platform being added when it releases.
-Epic Games will self-publish this version, and will be slated for a 2023 release.
+The game's online servers for the Windows version were shut down in January 2023, in order to focus on supporting the Epic Online Services.
+In December 2022, a free-to-play version, entitled Unreal Tournament 3 X, was leaked on Steam, meaning that the game would be using the Epic Online Services and full cross-play between Steam, GOG.com, and the Epic Games Store, with the latter platform being added when it released.
+Epic Games was to self-publish this version, and was slated for a 2023 release, but the development of this version was cancelled and the Steam page was reverted to its original name without any announcement.

+Reception

-ReceptionUnreal Tournament 3 received positive reviews from critics.
+Unreal Tournament 3 received positive reviews from critics.
 Xbox Magazine rated it 8.5 out of 10.
-PlayStation: the Official Magazine gave it 5 stars out of 5 in its February 2008 issue and stated, "UT3 looks great, but it's every bit the stunner under the surface".
-In March 2008, Midway announced that UT3 had sold over a million copies worldwide.
+PlayStation: the Official Magazine gave it 5 stars out of 5 in its February 2008 issue, commending the game for graphics and gameplay.
+By March 2008, UT3 had sold over a million copies worldwide.